Saturday, January 12, 2013

-Use Go to Implement your Android Backends!
+Use Go to Implement your Android Backends

 A couple weeks ago I wrote a library that simplifies the interaction between Go-based application servers and Google Cloud Messaging servers.
 I plan on covering GCM (both the application-side and server-side aspects) in more detail in a future blog post, but for now I will just leave a link to the library to encourage more people to write their GCM application servers using the Go Programming Language (Google App Engine, hint hint).